 - Noise, because of the moving parts, it’s going to make a bit of noise.
-To be fair though, like a sports car, this audible feedback is kind of the point.
+To be fair, though, this audible feedback is kind of the point like a sports car.

-- Weight. again, usually, they have a bit more heft than a cheaper keyboard, but this usually means they’re built more durable and should last you longer, and won’t bounce around if hitting keys faster.
-For this reason, they’re popular as a gaming keyboard too.
+- Weight.
+Again, usually, they have a bit more heft than a cheaper keyboard, but this usually means they’re built more durable and should last you longer and won’t bounce around if hitting keys faster.
+For this reason, they’re popular as gaming keyboard too.